espressoshock/vue-spritecore/readme.md

     this.$refs.animation.stop();            //stop(freeze) the animation
-    this.$refs.animation.reset();           //reset the animation at frame _lowerBound_ this.$refs.animation.reset(10);         //reset the animation at frame 10 this.$refs.animation.playLegacy(30);    //play the animation throught the legacy animator with constant framerate of 30 },
+    this.$refs.animation.reset();           //reset the animation at frame _lowerBound_ this.$refs.animation.reset(10);         //reset the animation at frame 10 this.$refs.animation.playLegacy(30);    //play the animation through the legacy animator with constant framerate of 30 },
   methods: {
     ready: function(){